-To enable the EMC filter, connect two EMC filter ON/OFF female connectors to the ON male connectors.
-Two female connectors are initially connected to the OFF (disabled) male connectors.
+To enable the EMC filter, fit the EMC filter ON/OFF connector to the ON position.

+Both of two EMC filter ON/OFF connectors are initially set to the OFF position (disabled).

 To enable the EMC filter, fit the both EMC filter ON/OFF connectors to the ON position.)